Last policy update: 15 September 2014

 For privacy purposes Leaderboarded takes the view that score entries are ultimately controlled by the player (eg. an individual tweet) while recognising that in many cases it is the manager who enters scores on behalf of the player.
 A manager may decide not to allow a particular score entry to be assigned points (e.g. an irrelevant or offensive tweet) while the player may decide to remove that score entry (e.g. the tweet) from consideration altogether.

 Leaderboarded only exercises a right to the data collected in order to provide its service to both managers and players through the Leaderboarded.com site and associated applications.
-Leaderboarded does not harvest or reuse data collected for any other purpose.
+Leaderboarded may use de-identified or derived data for marketing purposes for example to report the number of users accessing the platform.

 Closing your Leaderboarded account

-At any time you may close your leaderboarded account by emailing email@example.com.
+At any time you may close your leaderboarded account by clicking on the Deactivate my account link at the bottom of your Leaderboarded profile.

 When you close your account we will: